-- You need a separate electronic placement form for every course. - Go to the School of Education homepage from smsu.edu and then navigate to the Placement and Licensure page.
+- You need a separate electronic placement form for every course. - Go to the School of Education homepage from mssu.edu and then navigate to the Placement and Licensure page.
 Click on the "request a placement" bar.
-Use your StarID and Password to fill out the form. - Candidates who have not submitted an e-placement form by the first Monday in October or the third Monday in February will receive an email notice recommending withdrawal from the course.
+Use your StarID and Password to fill out the form. - Candidates are recommended to withdraw from a course requiring placement who have not submitted an e-placement form by the first Monday in October or the third Monday in February.